henrikglass/rustfuck/README.md

 # rustfuck
-an implementation of brainfuck in rust
+An implementation of brainfuck in rust.
+Probably buggy.
+This is my first time writing something in rust, and I struggled with it a bit.
+Don't judge me based on the state of the code lol.